From Happy Hiker

 I am not normally in the business of recommending any

-brands in particular just general principles to follow.
+brands in particular (with odd exceptions), just general principles to follow.
 Where

 brands are mentioned, these are mainly by way of illustration.